NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     that fall outside the image and weights that are non-positive, NaN, or equal to nodata will be ignored.
 See :numref:`limit_ip` for details.

+--camera-uncertainty <float float (default: 0 0)>
+    The horizontal and vertical camera position uncertainty, in meters.
+These will strongly constrain the movement of cameras, potentially at the expense of accuracy (:numref:`ba_cam_constraints`).
+The default is no constraint.

 --propagate-errors
     Propagate the errors from the input cameras to the triangulated points for all pairs of match points, and produce a report having